2023 UC San Diego Tritons men's volleyball team

-The 2023 UC San Diego Tritons men's volleyball team represents the University of California San Diego in the 2023 NCAA Division I & II men's volleyball season.
-The Tritons, led by first year head coach Brad Rostratter, play their home games at the LionTree Arena.
-The Tritons compete as members of the Big West Conference and were picked to finish sixth in the Big West preseason poll.
+The 2023 UC San Diego Tritons men's volleyball team represented the University of California San Diego in the 2023 NCAA Division I & II men's volleyball season.
+The Tritons, led by first year head coach Brad Rostratter, played their home games at LionTree Arena.
+The Tritons competed as members of the Big West Conference and were picked to finish sixth in the Big West preseason poll.

 Preseason

 Coaches poll

 The preseason poll was released on December 21, 2022.
 UC San Diego was picked to finish last in the Big West Conference standings.